serhioms/MultiTest/README.md

 Define 3 parameters:

 repeatNo = 1 by default.
-How many cycles must be done for each set. threadSet = "1" by default.
+How many cycles must be done for each set.

+threadSet = "1" by default.
 How many threads must be run in parallel in each cycle.
-You can define many sets as "1,2,4,8,16" - means run repeatNo times 1 thread, 2 threads, ..., 16 threads in parallel. newInstance = false by default.
+You can define many sets as "1,2,4,8,16" - means run repeatNo times 1 thread, 2 threads, ..., 16 threads in parallel.

+newInstance = false by default.
 Should new instance be created before each cycle.
 False means that all cycles for all threadSet runs against same instance.
-True means that for each cycle of each threadSet new instance be created.
+True means that before each cycle new instance of @MultiTest class be created.

 ### @MultiThread - method level